24th October 2014

 Different technologies for lead frame manufacture

-Both sides of the flat alloy sheets are coated with photo-resist film, then cleaned, and then laminated.
-The photoresist is then exposed to the required lead frame pattern with the aid of an ultraviolet source and a precision pattern film.
+Both sides of the flat alloy sheets are cleaned and then laminated with photo-resist.
+The photo-resist is then exposed to the required lead frame pattern with the aid of an ultraviolet source and a precision pattern film.
 The resist is developed over the areas that are to be etched away, with the remaining resist protecting the parts during the etching process.

 Stamping is an automated, high-speed process suitable for large production rates that make the initial high tooling costs tolerable.
 The sheet metal – typically in roll form – is pierced along both edges to create indexing holes that position the sheet during further processing.
 The location holes are used to advance the sheet metal strip through the stamping machine.
 Die-and-punch sets specific to the lead frame geometry are also required.